axelarnetwork/amplifier-advisory-committee/src/chains/soroban/Soroban Integration Proposal.md

 ---

-## Request for Security Council Review
+## Request for Amplifier Committee Review

 ### Purpose

 The purpose of this review is to ensure that the integration of Soroban with Axelar adheres to security and technical standards, enabling secure cross-chain interactions.
-The Security Council review will be conducted by Axelar’s internal security team and external auditors such as Ottersec and FYEO.

 ### Additional Information